DrJLabs/better-auth-central/docs/tech-spec.md

 ## Technical Approach

 Use a single allowlist for origins consumed by both Express CORS middleware and Better Auth `trustedOrigins`.
-Enforce secure, cross-domain cookies by enabling Better Auth advanced settings and deriving cookie domain from `BETTER_AUTH_URL`.
+Enforce secure, cross-domain cookies by enabling Better Auth advanced settings, deriving the registrable domain from `BETTER_AUTH_URL`, and allowing operators to override it via `BETTER_AUTH_COOKIE_DOMAIN`.
 Replace placeholder login/consent pages with reusable templates that surface Google SSO and consent info.
 Extend the discovery smoke script so CI/operators can validate the production endpoint.
 All changes stay within the existing Express + Better Auth stack; no new services are introduced.

 ---